Proof that wallets can be louder than words.

 Long story short: ethics matter

-For sustainably-driven businesses, being ethical is about showing up for the planet and people in a way that consumers believe in and want to support.
+For sustainably-driven businesses, being ethical is about showing up for the planet and people in a way that folk believe in and want to support.
 Ethics build trust and loyalty that stay long after the first transaction.

 Shoppers today are looking beyond what’s on the shelf and paying attention to how it got there.
 If a brand claims to be sustainable but engages in unfair labour practices or has questionable leadership, the backlash can be swift and unforgiving.
 The rise of social media amplifies these conversations, and one misstep can lead to a viral #Boycott[YourBrandHere] in no time.